Part of the Elmore Five—alongside Amie, Camden, Kate, and Jackson.

 In August 2016, our family moved from Richmond, Virginia, where we had lived for 8 years, to Charlottesville, Virginia, where we are now charmingly stuck between that prestigious university founded by Jefferson and those iconic mountains shaded blue.

-Since 2015, I’ve been progressing toward the finish line of a doctorate in Christian-Muslim relations—a religious and global-affairs interest of mine.
-Since 2012, I've worked in a part-time capacity with a faith-based nonprofit called Peace Catalyst International, which is focused on dialogue, friendship, and partnership endeavors among Muslims.
+Since 2015, I’ve been (slowly!) progressing toward the finish line of a doctorate in Christian-Muslim relations—a religious and cultural interest of mine.
+Since 2012, I've worked in a very part-time capacity with a faith-based nonprofit called Peace Catalyst International.
+PCI is focused on dialogue, friendship, and partnership endeavors among Muslims.

-I’ve also been journeying through a middle-of-life career shift, in the meantime taking various jobs out of necessity: landscaping; tending bar; guest services at a hotel.
-Currently, I work as the Produce & Cheese Manager at Market Street Market in downtown Charlottesville.
+During this season, I’ve been journeying through a career-shift.
+Meanwhile, I've gained additional experience in hospitality and service, working various jobs out of necessity: landscaping; bar-tending; hotel guest services.
+Currently, I work as the Produce & Cheese Manager at Market Street Market in Charlottesville.

 B.A.
 Broadcasting Communications, Cedarville University (1990)